shostakm21/FeOB_Microbes_Shipwreck_2021/doc/README.md

 Remember though, when choosing truncLen for paired-end reads you must maintain overlap after truncation in order to merge them later.

 The maxEE=c(8,8) setting is saying that there can be a max of 8 ambiguous nucleotides in a row for each forward and reverse read before the read is tossed out.

-FWD & REV are the sequences for the universal primers (V4-V5) listed on IMRs website.

 ```{r}
 FWD <- "GTGYCAGCMGCCGCGGTAA"